yardenohana/Autonomous-Soldier/README.md

 ## About The Project

 This project revolves around simulating a soldier.
 The agent learns several tasks using the Reinforcement learning method.
-The final Project will include main three simulations which shows different skills a soldier is capable of, such as:
+The final Project will include main four simulations which shows different skills a soldier is capable of, such as:
 * Chase after a target
 * Run away from an enemy
 * Work in a team to solve a problem